gustavoquiros/openplc-fmu-cosim/README.md

 sh run-simulation.sh <FMU file> <ST file> [<step size>] [<duration>]
 ```

 where ``ST file`` is the PLC program file generated from OpenPLC Editor for the OpenPLC runtime.
 Optionally, you can indicate a desired step size and duration of the simulation in seconds as a floating point value.
-Without a duration, the simulation executes until the process is killed.
+Without a duration, the simulation executes until the process is killed (e.g. with CTRL-C).